Harsit86/MAT-Coding-Challenge/apps/mat_fan_engagement/README.md

 ## Further Work

-If I had more time, I would do the following:
+If I had more time, I would do a lot of things differently, naming a few below:

 * More and rigorous testing
 * Add docstrings to the functions